-- DEEP should clarify and work with relevant agencies and stakeholders to explore the 1 2 acceleration of permitting for clean hydrogen infrastructure, while ensuring appropriate guardrails to avoid unintended adverse impacts.
-To scale development at the speed needed 3 4 to transition to a clean economy, it is important to ensure that permitting requirements are 5 transparent and readily understood by all stakeholders.
-An example of work that supports 6 this goal is the Governor's Office of Business and Economic Development in California, which 7 published the "Hydrogen Station Permitting Guidebook" with the explicit goal of streamlining 8 the permitting process.43 In addition to permitting, statutory authorization to build 9 infrastructure, including that of LDCs, should be addressed to ensure coordinated and 10 regulated build-out. - 11 DEEP should require feedback and guidance from the Connecticut Equity and Environmental • 12 Justice Advisory Council (CEEJAC) to advance community impact, environmental justice, and 13 energy equity discussions on hydrogen and to support the development of a framework that 14 outlines both a vision and goals for Connecticut's clean hydrogen policies.
-In California, 15 community impacts have been taken into account through the creation of advisory boards 16 and other programs through state agencies, including the California Air Resources Board (CARB).^{44,45} Engaging with communities, especially those that have been disadvantaged or 17 18 underrepresented, is a critical step in ensuring the transition to a clean economy is one that 19 is inclusive, just, and sustainable. - 20 DEEP should lead interstate and interagency coordination to develop a hydrogen roadmap • 21 and strategy that identifies hydrogen supply and demand scenarios; approaches to a clean 22 hydrogen backbone to enable cost-effective scaled transport; and other research and 23 infrastructure investment opportunities to inform policy development and funding and 24 RD&D strategy, in consultation with ecosystem stakeholders.
-With the announcement of the 25 DOE's Regional Clean Hydrogen Hubs program (H2Hubs), it will be essential for 26 Connecticut to have interagency and regional collaboration to effectively compete for the \$8 27 billion available for regional clean hydrogen hubs.46 DEEP should work with other state agencies in Connecticut and in coordination with other states in the region.
-Connecticut can 28 29 look to the DOE's National Clean Hydrogen Strategy and Roadmap as a guide, and then use a 30 similar or adapted methodology at the state level.
-Similarly, Connecticut can consider state 31 reports, like the Oregon Department of Energy's renewable hydrogen report that seeks to 32 identify where renewable hydrogen can be most useful in its decarbonizing economy.
-33 Connecticut's vision can build on work done and input provided to the Task Force, and ideally would include an examination of the following factors: 34 - 35 36 - Current technologies available for hydrogen transport - The role of hydrogen transport costs in overall delivered cost - 37 o Cost and funding mechanisms for any enabling infrastructure and clean hydrogen 38 production
+- + DEEP should conduct further investigation to ultimately establish a definition of clean hydrogen that would be most appropriate for Connecticut.
+While hydrogen can be produced from fossil fuels via steam methane reformation, from electricity via electrolysis, or from organic sources, these sources have differing levels of GHG emissions associated with production.
+Many countries and states have established definitions of clean, green, renewable, or low-carbon hydrogen to differentiate hydrogen with lower GHG emissions intensity (as seen in Table 5) and the federal government has similarly suggested a definition based on life cycle emissions.
+Such definitions can provide clarity for hydrogen development within the state and will help to guide project and fuel eligibility for siting, funding, tariff regulation, and other actions and initiatives referenced in this report. - + DEEP should clarify and work with relevant agencies and stakeholders to explore the acceleration of permitting for clean hydrogen infrastructure, while ensuring appropriate guardrails to avoid unintended adverse impacts.
+To scale development at the speed needed to transition to a clean economy, it is important to ensure that permitting requirements are transparent and readily understood by all stakeholders.
+An example of work that supports this goal is the Governor's Office of Business and Economic Development in California, which published the "Hydrogen Station Permitting Guidebook" with the explicit goal of streamlining the permitting process.
+In addition to permitting, statutory authorization to build infrastructure, including that of LDCs, should be addressed to ensure coordinated and regulated build-out. - + DEEP should solicit feedback and guidance from the Connecticut Equity and Environmental Justice Advisory Council (CEEJAC) to advance community impact, environmental justice, and energy equity discussions on hydrogen and to support the development of a framework that outlines both a vision and goals for Connecticut's clean hydrogen policies.
+In California, community impacts have been taken into account through the creation of advisory boards and other programs through state agencies, including the California Air Resources Board (CARB).
+Engaging with communities, especially those that have been disadvantaged or underrepresented, is a critical step in ensuring the transition to a clean economy is one that is inclusive, just, and sustainable.